blubblub/serverless-nest-monorepo/README.md

 # Serverless Nest Monorepo Plugin

-Plugin that runs NestJS Apps from Nest Monorepo, which is set up using Nest CLI.
+Plugin that adds support to run NestJS Apps from Nest Monorepo, which is set up using Nest CLI with several microservices.

 Nest monorepo looks like this: